 I would welcome the opportunity to contribute; I believe it is very timely.
 I do not believe that equality happens by accident.
-Although some people engage with equality issues because they believe in the principle, more often people appear to need some legal requirement or basis made before they engage.
+Although some people engage with equality issues because they believe in the principle, more

 Some people regard Section 75 as golden bullet, but the fact remains that there is work to do to ensure its effective implementation by all public authorities and we know that deployment of the range of our enforcement powers is important in this regard.